What is Rapid Prototyping? Methods, Tools and Examples

 Physical models empower designers to share their concepts with colleagues, clients, and collaborators to convey ideas in ways not possible by merely visualizing designs on screen.
-Rapid prototyping facilitates the clear, actionable feedback that is essential for creators to refine and improve their designs.
+Rapid prototyping facilitates the clear, actionable user feedback that is essential for creators to understand user needs and then refine and improve their designs.

 Design Iteratively and Instantly Incorporate Changes